Repopulation of wolves in Colorado: Federal protection

 Wolves once thrived here due to the availability of a number of big game species such as American bison, elk, and deer.
 Other prey for the wolves included a number of small game species like rabbits and rodents.
-Extirpation was caused by the decimation of the wolf's main prey species like bison, the expansion of agriculture, and extermination campaigns.
+Extirpation was caused by the decimation of the wolf's main prey species like bison, the expansion of agriculture, and extermination campaigns during the late 19th and early 20th centuries.
 As wolves turned to the nontraditional food source of fenced in and relatively defenseless cattle, Colorado established a bounty for killing wolves in 1869.
+These efforts included state bounties, which, at times, offered upwards of $1,000 for wolf pelts—significant income for ranchers and trappers as settlers perceived wolves as threats to livestock and human safety.
 After the trapping and poisoning of wolves in Colorado in the 1930s, the last wild wolf in the state was shot in 1940s in Conejos County.

+In the 1960s and 1970s, national awareness of environmental issues and consequences led to the passage of laws designed to correct the mistakes of the past and help prevent similar mistakes in the future.
 Wolves in the United States were protected under the federal Endangered Species Act in 1978 as they were in danger of going extinct and needed protection to aid their recovery.
-The U.S. Fish and Wildlife Service removed gray wolves’ endangered species status at the beginning of January 2021 when more than 6,000 wolves were living in nine states.
-After federal wolf protection ended, the states and tribes again became responsible to manage the animal and regulate hunting.
+The U.S. Fish and Wildlife Service removed the gray wolves' endangered species status at the beginning of January 2021, when more than 6,000 wolves inhabited nine states.
+After federal wolf protection ended, the states and tribes became responsible, once again, to manage the animal and regulate hunting.
 In Colorado wolves continue to be classified as a protected endangered species.
 Fines, jail time and a loss of hunting license privileges can result from violations.
-In February 2022, a judge ordered federal protections for gray wolves to be restored under the Federal Endangered Species Act which returned management authority to the U.S. Fish and Wildlife Service.
+In February 2022, a judge ordered federal protections for gray wolves to be restored under the Federal Endangered Species Act, which returned management authority to the U.S. Fish and Wildlife Service.